Sunday Spotlights: Tweel

 Welcome to my blog!
 I thought it would be prudent to begin with an introduction to the setting for (most of) my original creations.

 The Sapiens Commonwealth is a multi-species coalition that exists about a thousand years into the future.
 Basically, my take on the standard sci-fi universe.
-In the present of the setting, Commonwealth territory covers much of Orion’s Arm and contains 9 species, besides humans.
+In the present of the setting, Commonwealth territory covers much of Orion’s Arm and contains 9 species, besides Humans.

 Fig 1.
 2 species, compared with a 6-foot human.
 The Aleptidate is probably too large; I intended it to be about 3 feet long.